metaplex-foundation/developer-hub/src/pages/umi/toolbox.md

   .sendAndConfirm(umi)
 ```

-{% /dialect %}
+{% /totem-accordion %}

-{% /dialect-switcher %}
+{% /totem %}

 ## SPL Address Lookup Table

 The SPL Address Lookup Table program can be used to reduce the size of transactions by creating custom lookup tables — a.k.a **LUTs** or **ALTs** — before using them in transactions.
 This program allows you to create and extend LUTs.
-You can read more about this program in [Solana's official documentation](https://docs.solana.com/developing/lookup-tables).
+You can learn more about this program in [Solana's official documentation](https://docs.solana.com/developing/lookup-tables).

-{% dialect-switcher title="Manage address lookup tables" %}
-{% dialect title="JavaScript" id="js" %}
 {% totem %}

 {% totem-accordion title="Create empty LUTs" %}